bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 To do that, click on email icon in actions column, and enter SMTP server details.

-Store email is the email used to send messages from, and the display email in BitcartCC POS store.
+Store email is the email used to send messages from, and the display email in Bitcart POS store.

 Email host, port, login and password are credentials for your SMTP server.
 Email host shouldn't include any http:// or https:// parts.
 If your SMTP server requires TLS, turn on SSL/TLS switch.